Create an account

 “Ah, uh, yes, more tea would be delightful,” he said, allowing Princess Jeanne’s impulses to ease out—just enough to play the character.
 “Pray tell, are all these guards truly necessary?”

 “Why, of course Princess!”
 The maid cheerily poured Jon a cup before continuing.
-It tasted like mint and blueberries.
 “The fairies broke from their enclosure, after all.
 Your safety is of the utmost importance.”

 Fairies.
 Seriously.
 Could they really be that bad?